wso2-extensions/esb-connector-googlespreadsheet/docs/config.md

 <br/>

-To get the OAuth access token directly call **init** (this method call getAccessTokenFromRefreshToken method itself )  method or add  `<googlespreadsheet.getAccessTokenFromRefreshToken>` element before `<googlespreadsheet.init>` element in your configuration.
+To directly get the OAuth access token, call the **init** method (this method call getAccessTokenFromRefreshToken method itself ) or add  `<googlespreadsheet.getAccessTokenFromRefreshToken>` element before `<googlespreadsheet.init>` element in your configuration.

 <br/>